Grants

 - Any other purposes or organization types that the Foundation may establish upon recommendation from the Committee and approval by the Foundation’s Board of Directors

-Grant applications for the small grant program can be submitted at any time.
+Organizations can submit Community Health Improvement Grant applications at any time.
 The GCHF Grant Review & Compliance Committee will review applications quarterly.

 Grant Application Submission Periods with Award Notification Dates